September 4, 2009, 8am PDT

 After a recent state ruling requiring Seattle and other Puget Sound cities to control polluted stormwater runoff, smaller cities and suburbs could be brought on board as well.

 Green alley projects are popping up in cities all over the U.S. and Canada in an effort to make the concrete jungle a little better at absorbing rainwater.
-A new alley program in Los Angeles goes beyond the runoff to actively integrate these unique spaces into the urban fold.
-Exclusive

 The Environmental Protection Agency has not done enough to control pollution from stormwater runoff in urban areas, according to a report from the National Academy of Sciences.